MazlumHavutcu/smallest-number/europeana/README.md

-You can build the project and run the tests by running mvn clean package Once successfully built, you can run the service by one of these two methods:
+You can build the project and run the tests by running mvn clean package Once successfully built, you can run the service by this method:

 java -jar europeane.jar